buildbot/buildbot/master/docs/developer/master-worker.rst

     If true, preserve the file modified and accessed times.

-The slave calls a few remote methods on the writer object.
+The worker calls a few remote methods on the writer object.
 First, the ``write`` method is called with a bytestring containing data, until all of the data has been transmitted.
-Then, the slave calls the writer's ``close``, followed (if ``keepstamp`` is true) by a call to ``upload(atime, mtime)``.
+Then, the worker calls the writer's ``close``, followed (if ``keepstamp`` is true) by a call to ``upload(atime, mtime)``.

 This command sends ``rc`` and ``stderr`` updates, as defined for the ``shell``